bigshrey/playlist-merge/README.md

 - Validated changes: no errors found, only minor warnings which are now resolved.
 - Documentation and comments are now fully aligned with the latest implementation and agentic change rules.
 - All changes logged per agentic change rules.
 Next: Continue auditing ScraperService and CsvService for robust error handling and documentation consistency.

+### 2025-09-04 (continued)
+- Audited Song.java for null handling and error robustness in field usage per agentic TODOs.
+- Updated Javadocs in Song.java to clarify provenance and per-field validation status structure and usage.
+- Validated that all consumers (CsvService, PostgresService, ScraperService) handle nulls and empty maps correctly.
+- All changes logged per agentic change rules.
+Documentation and code are now fully aligned for Song record and its consumers.

+### 2025-09-04 (continued)
+- Integrated real MusicBrainz API querying in MusicBrainzClient.java for song validation and enrichment.
+- Song validation and enrichment now uses live MusicBrainz data for genre and release date, updating provenance and per-field validation status.
+- Updated Javadocs and comments in MusicBrainzClient.java to document new workflow and error handling.
+- All consumers (Song, CsvService, PostgresService, ScraperService) already support genre, release date, provenance, and per-field validation status; no schema changes required.
+- Next: Validate integration with tests and error handling, and update documentation if needed.